Guidelines for prose (written content)

 Examples

 Examples should always use Level-6 headings, regardless of their position in the heading hierarchy.
-This ensures a consistent style for all examples and allows Hugo to create a hyperlink for each example, which is important for community support on forums like Discord.
+This ensures a consistent style for all examples and allows Hugo to create a hyperlink for each example, which is important for sharing on community support on forums like Discord.

 For example: